biancadanforth/template-shield-study/README.md

 `npm run build`

-Note: `addon.xpi` is a symbolic link to the extension's true XPI, which is named based on the study's unique addon ID specified in `package.json`.
+Note: `linked-addon.xpi` is a symbolic link to the extension's true XPI, which is named based on the study's unique addon ID specified in `package.json`.

 at second shell/prompt, watch files for changes to rebuild: